-+ Chemical information sheets: AFIRM member brands have produced educational materials advising suppliers about best practices for chemical management.
++ Technical information sheets: AFIRM member brands have produced educational materials advising suppliers about best practices for chemical management.
 Each chemical information sheet covers a chemical or class of chemicals, giving an overview of the substance(s), where they are likely to be found in the material manufacturing process and how to maintain compliance with PRSL.

-The plus symbol t next to a chemical or a class of chemical indicates that an information sheet is available; simply click on the chemical name and your web browser will load the document as a PDF.
-All chemical information sheets are available in 4 languages (English, Chinese, Spanish, Vietnamese).
+The plus symbol + next to a chemical or a class of chemical indicates that a technical information sheet is available; simply click on the chemical name and your web browser will load the document as a PDF.
+All chemical information sheets are available in 6 languages (Chinese, English, Indonesian, Japanese, Spanish, and Vietnamese).